 - Provide proof of your Social Security number, identity, and residency.

-You’ll also need to take and pass a written exam to demonstrate your knowledge and supply the relevant licensing body with the last ten years of your driving history to make sure you haven’t had any serious incidents.
+You also need to take and pass a written exam to demonstrate your knowledge and supply the relevant licensing body with the last ten years of your driving history to ensure you haven’t had any serious incidents.

-Applicants also need to provide their medical history to confirm they are fit and healthy enough to be in charge of large vehicles.
-Having a Department of Transportation (DOT) medical card can often aid the process.
+Applicants must also provide their medical history to confirm they are fit and healthy enough to be in charge of large vehicles.
+A Department of Transportation (DOT) medical card can often aid the process.

 Step 2: Complete Your CDL Training Program

-Once you’ve earned your CLP, you can register to participate in a CDL B training program of your choice.
-In some states, it’s a legal requirement to attend a CDL school before receiving your license, so it’s a good idea to research your options early on.
+Once you’ve earned your CLP, you can register to participate in a CDL B training program.
+In some states, attending a CDL school is a legal requirement before receiving your license, so it’s a good idea to research your options early on.

-Currently, all certified CDL programs are licensed by the state and certified by the Professional Truck Driver Institute (PTDI).
-However, as of February 2022, new federal regulations around Entry-Level Driver Training went into effect.
-All new CDL Class A and B applicants (and those upgrading from a CDL B to a CDL A) must obtain training from a provider or school that meets certain specific standards.
-Schools that qualify are on a federal registry, which should make finding the right CDL training program much easier.
+As of February 2022, additional federal regulations for Entry-Level Driver Training went into effect.
+As a result, all new CDL Class A and B applicants (and those upgrading from a CDL B to a CDL A) must obtain training from a provider or school that meets certain specific standards.
+Schools that qualify are on a federal registry, which should make finding the right CDL training program more manageable.

 Step 3: Take Your CDL Class B Test

-Upon completing your training, you’ll need to take a CDL B test.
-You must pass both written and practical driving tests.
-The CDL skills test comprises a vehicle inspection test, a basic controls test, and a road test.
+Upon completing your training, you must pass written and practical driving tests.
+The CDL skills test comprises a vehicle inspection, basic controls, and road tests.
 You’ll also need to pass written exams for any additional endorsements you want to add to your license.

 Is the Class B CDL Test Hard?

-For most people, the CDL B test is not too difficult—if you’re a safe and competent driver and have completed a CDL training program, you’ll likely pass the exam.
-Make sure to read your state’s commercial driver’s license manual, which often provides much of the information you’ll need to know to pass your knowledge tests.
+For most people, the CDL B test is not too tricky.
+If you’re a safe and competent driver and have completed a CDL training program, you’re in reasonably good shape.
+Make sure to read your state’s commercial driver’s license manual, which often provides the information you’ll need to know to pass your knowledge tests.

 Step 4: Get Your License and Endorsements

 Once you’ve completed your CDL training and passed the exams, you’ll earn your CDL B license.
-Depending on the state you live in, you might receive it in person on the day you pass your road test, or you may get it through the mail.
+Depending on your state, you might receive it in person on the day you pass your road test, or you may get it through the mail.

 How Long Does It Take to Get a Class B CDL?

-It normally takes between four and eight weeks (or 70-120 hours) to complete CDL training and get a CDL B license—though you may be able to finish in as little as seven days.
+It usually takes four to eight weeks (70-120 hours) to complete CDL training and get a CDL B license—though you may be able to finish in as little as seven days.

 Class B CDL Salary and Career Outlook

-While CDL B drivers may not earn quite as much as their CDL A counterparts, there’s still good money to be made if you pick the right role.
-According to the Bureau of Labor Statistics (BLS), in 2020, bus drivers earned an average annual wage of $48,110, while light truck drivers earned an average of $41,050.
+While CDL B drivers may not earn as much as their CDL A counterparts, there’s still good money to be made.
+According to the Bureau of Labor Statistics (BLS), in 2021, bus drivers earned an average annual wage of $51,310, while light truck drivers earned an average of $42,630.